Powell: Fed's inflation fight could bring 'pain,' job losses - KESQ

 Stocks tumbled after Powell’s remarks, and bond yields rose, a sign that investors foresee more large interest rate hikes ahead.
 Some on Wall Street expect the economy to fall into recession later this year or early next year, after which they expect the Fed to reverse itself and reduce rates.

-A number of Fed officials have pushed back against that notion.
-Powell’s remarks suggest that the Fed is aiming to raise its benchmark rate — to about 3.75% to 4% by next year — but not so high as to tank the economy, in hopes of slowing growth long enough to conquer high inflation.
+A number of Fed officials, though, have pushed back against that notion.
+Powell’s remarks suggested that the Fed is aiming to raise its benchmark rate — to about 3.75% to 4% by next year — yet not so high as to tank the economy, in hopes of slowing growth long enough to conquer high inflation.

 “The idea they are trying to hammer into the market’s head is that their approach makes a rapid pivot to (rate cuts) unlikely,” said Eric Winograd, an economist at asset manager AllianceBernstein.
 “They are going to stay tight even when it hurts.”

-After raising its key short term rate by a steep three-quarters of a point at each of its past two meetings — part of the Fed’s fastest series of rate increases since the early 1980s — Powell said the Fed might ease up on that pace “at some point” — suggesting that any such slowing isn’t near.
+After raising its key short-term rate by a steep three-quarters of a point at each of its past two meetings — part of the Fed’s fastest series of hikes since the early 1980s — Powell said the Fed might ease up on that pace “at some point,” suggesting that any such slowing isn’t near.

 Powell said the size of the Fed’s rate increase at its next meeting in late September — whether one-half or three-quarters of a percentage point — will depend on inflation and jobs data.
 An increase of either size, though, would exceed the Fed’s traditional quarter-point hike, a reflection of how severe inflation has become.